Kage-forge/KageMux/README.md

 KageMux is proprietary freeware.
 You are free to download, use, and share the compiled Windows executable for personal or commercial media encoding workflows.

 However, the core Python engine remains closed-source.
 Reverse engineering, decompiling, or repackaging the binary for unauthorized commercial distribution is strictly prohibited.

+---

+## 📜 The ShadowForge Archives

+Curious about how KageMux evolved from a basic CLI wrapper into a kinetic batch automation workspace?
+Review the complete development history, feature deployments, and architectural upgrades in the [Project Milestones](ARCHIVES.md).